wiedymi/mediabunny/docs/guide/reading-overview.md

 ```

 ::: warning
-Keep in mind that reading data over the network is typically much higher-latency than reading directly from disk or from memory.

-Also, if you're using this source in the browser and the URL is on a different origin, make sure [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS) is properly configured.
+If you're using this source in the browser and the URL is on a different origin, make sure [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS) is properly configured.
 :::

 `UrlSource` accepts a few options as its second parameter: